-This document is provided to help you better understand the Ph.D. degree program procedures and requirements of the University of Missouri Informatics Institute (MUII), as well as general information that should be useful to you as a graduate student.
+This document is provided to help you better understand the Ph.D. degree program procedures and requirements of the University of Missouri Institute for Data Science and Informatics (IDSI), as well as general information that should be useful to you as a graduate student.
 Included within is important information pertaining to University and program policies, financial and support services, and other vital information.
 It is your responsibility to read and familiarize yourself with the material contained in this manual.